 Celebrate Success as You Ring in the New Year!

-So, if we resolve at back to school time, what do we do at the New Year?
+So, if we resolve at back-to-school time, what do we do at the New Year?

-The New Year then becomes a time to check progress and course correct if necessary, or even better, celebrate your progress to the goals you started accomplishing four months ago!
+The New Year then becomes a time to check your progress and course correct if necessary, or even better, celebrate your progress to the goals you started accomplishing four months ago!